petermsouzajr/qa-shadow-report/README.md

 #### Recommended `package.json` Scripts

-To ensure tests and reports are processed correctly, configure your `package.json` scripts as follows:
+To ensure tests and reports are processed correctly, configure your `package.json` similarly to the following example:

 ```
   "scripts": {